LÁZARO LIMA

 NEW TOPIC -- Comparative “American” Literary Histories and the Decolonization of the Curriculum

 1. *Toni Morrison, “Recitatif” (1983).
 Analyze and interpret this text and provide evidence for your analysis and interpretation by referring to specific quotes and related page numbers.
-[The first formal writing assignment is now due on 3/2]
+The questions below will help you guide your analysis.
+[This first formal writing assignment is now due on 3/2]

-Second informal writing assignment due February 16th at the start of class.
-Instructions: Provide short written answers in complete sentences to the following prompts (12 point font, double spaced, numbered pages, MLA Format).
+Instructions for informal writing assignment 2: Provide short written answers in complete sentences to the following prompts (12 point font, double spaced, numbered pages, MLA Format).
 Use the template linked here for your answers.
+You will hand this assignment in at the start of class when we meet again on Monday (2/23).

 -Research the meaning of the title "Recitatif".
 What does it mean?